Louisville's College Football Playoffs hopes may be over • The Louisville Cardinal

 By Dalton Ray–

-With No. 6 Houston’s 46-40 loss to the Navy Midshipmen, Louisville’s chances of making a push into the College Football Playoffs took a huge hit.
+With then-sixth-ranked Houston’s 46-40 loss to the Navy Midshipmen, Louisville’s chances of making a push into the College Football Playoffs took a huge hit.
 The Thursday night showdown between the Cardinals and Cougars on Nov.
 17 was going to give U of L another chance against a top-five team on the nation’s stage.
 But, Navy played spoiler to potentially both Louisville and Houston.

 The remaining games on Louisville’s schedule, outside of Houston, aren’t really that impressive.
 Duke, North Carolina State, Virginia, Boston College and Kentucky have a combined record of 21-14.
 NC State and WF, surprisingly, have the best records at 4-1 and 5-1.